fossasia/badgeyay/api/docs/installation/localvir.md

     ```sh
     sudo -H pip3 install -r api/requirements.txt
     ```
-    hint: You may need to upgrade your pip version and install following packages if you encounter errors while installing the requirements.
+    Note: Errors might result here, just see which package is unmet, and just install them using the distro's package manager.
+You may need to upgrade your pip version

   * Installation in Virtual Environment